Mind Your Language – Changing the Conversation on Mental Health

 If a friend or colleague tells you they’re not doing ok, do try to resist the urge to ‘fix’ them, as this can give them the impression you just want to shut the conversation down.
 Here are some tips on how to help someone you’re worried about.
 Most importantly put your phone down and listen.

 It’s more important than ever to normalise conversations around mental health, especially at work, and to show we care.
-With more and more people struggling with anxiety and feeling the effects of grief because of COVID-19, we can all do our bit to help.
-The world we are living in right now is anything but normal, and nothing – no thing – is more important than our mental health and well-being.
-Conversations start journeys and create platforms to open up and help reduce loneliness.
+With more and more people struggling with anxiety and feeling the effects of grief after COVID-19, we can all do our bit to help.
+The world we are living in right is anything but “normal”, and nothing – no thing – is more important than our mental health and well-being.
+Conversations start journeys, and create platforms to open up and help reduce loneliness.

 Most important of all is to take care of yourself when you or someone you know is going through a difficult time.
 It’s ok to pause and to give yourself permission to rest.
-It’s fine to say no, and as @Kaisocool said on Twitter recently “because I don’t want to” is an extremely valid reason.
+It’s fine to say no, and quoting @Kaisocool, “because I don’t want to” is an extremely valid reason.

 “Lean in to the tough conversations.
 Brave leaders are never silent around hard things.
 Our job is to excavate the unsaid…and that requires courage and vulnerability. ~ Brené Brown.